Accessibility for Disabled Persons

 - Access for Deaf and Hard of Hearing Individuals

 Currently we provide closed captions in our Zoom classes.
 We are working towards access for Deaf and Hard of Hearing individuals by making sure that we have ASL interpreters for all of our classes.
 Thank you for your patience!

 - Language Accessibility

-- Access for Blind and Visually Impaired Individuals
+- Access for Blind or Low Vision Individuals

 Our instructors do provide verbal descriptions of their movements as they demonstrate in a class.
 If you do need detailed verbal descriptions of the moves, please let us know when you sign up for a class.
 That way, we will make sure to communicate that information with our teacher so that they are prepared to provide clear and detailed verbal instructions.